Archive for the ‘Iguanas’ Category

 I was thrilled to see several Rock Iguanas and I could hear the rustling of many others as they made their escapes before I could spot them.

-Bay Cay was one of many little Cays where the Turks and Caicos Rock Iguana was re-introduced.
+The Turks and Caicos Rock Iguana was re-introduced to several of the many little Cays.
 It is an endangered species of lizard and is endemic to the Turks and Caicos Islands.

 The waves were pounding on the far side of the island and I was fascinated by the large rock formation with a hole in it.